N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ---

 ## INTRO
-This is DACL I skill assessment from HackTheBox, one of the machine that test my skills in **DACL** and lateral movement, however I will write my experiences and my challenges that I faced, let me show you the AD network that we have:
+This is DACL I skill assessment from HackTheBox, one of the machines that test my skills in **DACL** and lateral movement, Below I will write my experiences and my challenges that I faced, let me show you the AD network that we have:
 ```
 domain: inlanefreight.local
 DC: dc01.inlanefreight.local